 Medical billing and coding is a fast-paced, critical role within the healthcare sector.
 It transforms all aspects of healthcare into medical alphanumerical codes in order to record and report on figures and trends.
 The associated technology and surrounding health policies have a huge impact on the medical coding job role, meaning it’s best suited for an individual who can keep up to date with the inevitable changes.
 From The Affordable Care Act to CPT Code Updates, we’ll explore some of these changes in more detail below.

-The Bureau of Labor Statistics has published a report on medical trends that show healthcare jobs are on the rise, which is particularly exciting for those interested in pursuing a career in medical coding.
-Healthcare related occupations in general are expected to increase significantly before 2022, with an extra 15.6 million jobs predicted to be created.
-Advancing technology makes medical coding a growing profession in itself, and an exciting one, as well.
+Healthcare jobs are on the rise, which is particularly exciting for those interested in pursuing a career in medical coding.
+Advancing technology makes medical coding a growing profession in itself and an exciting one, as well.
 Now let’s look at some of the trends impacting this profession.

 THE AFFORDABLE CARE ACT